News: CAMI Research & Right to Repair,

 Cami CEO Christopher E. Strangio

-I asked Christopher E. Strangio if calibration was required after repair On My 28th I received an answer well sort of.
+I proceeded to Ask Christopher E. Strangio if calibration was required after repair On My 28th I received an answer well sort of.
 Seems they want to keep the repair and after repair calibration a monopoly.
 Generally when test equipment is repaired it should be calibrated after a repair.
 Cami Research wants $1,240 for the software and hardware for this and only available for 1 year.
+I dont mind buying the hardware if reasonable cost but under right to repair the calibration software (Tool) must be made available at no cost.

 I am still Working on the Video Exposing Cami Research Anti-Repair Attitude.